-Activities for toddlers are fun to be a part of and are a great way to bond with your toddler and in the same sentence making process in the learning field.
+These activities are fun to be a part of and are a great way to bond with your toddler.
+And in the same sentence making process in the learning field.

 Activities are great when you want to teach your child something but make it into a playful matter.

-Later on in this article you will learn more on activities for 2 and 3 year olds.
-There are even activities for 5 year olds.
-Are you always looking for fun activities for toddlers and activities to do with toddlers?
-Then you most certainly came to the right place.
+Later on in this article you will learn more on activities for 2 year olds and activities for 3 year olds.
+These activities are even fun for 5 year olds.

 There are several fun toddler activities you can do with your toddler, but do remember that it is important to have a good balance between indoor activities for toddlers and outdoor activities for toddlers.
 Toddlers should get plenty of physical and outdoor activity to develop fine gross motor skills.